viig99/viig99.github.io/content/docs/work-experience/_index.md

 <--->
 ### *June 2015 - Aug 2017* - *Bangalore, IN*
 {{< /columns >}}
-- Recommendation & ranking for users by clustering restaurants into latent topics space and finding top-n using a custom scoring functions built into node.js.
-Achieved <200ms latency over a set of 1 million restaurants per user.
-(Fast heuristic approach for cold start case similar to Netflix).
+- Recommendation & ranking for users by clustering restaurants into latent topics space and recommending fresh restaurants built on node.js.
+  - <200ms latency over a set of 1
+million restaurants per user.
 - Loyalty and rewards platform with second price ad bidding for banks (pilot run with Royal Bank of Scotland).